zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  As it is an array of string then all elements should be of type string.
+  Please verify, if any custom cyphers, that all cyphers are of type string.